 Developers: How to add MPE Capability

-If you are a developer of MIDI sound generators and would like to add MPE (MIDI Polyphonic Expression) compatibility, this page will give you some help.
+If you are a developer of MIDI sound generators and would like to add MPE (MIDI Polyphonic Expression) capability, this page will give you some help.
 MPE is pretty straightforward and is very similar to the old MIDI Mode 4 (Omni off, Mono).
 It is summarized here. and the official MPE specification can be downloaded from the MIDI Association web site here, though for some odd reason they require you to create an account before downloading it.

-1) routing each incoming Per-Note channel to its own voice, listening only for the above 5 per-note messages (Note On, Note Off, Pitch Bend, CC74 and Channel Pressure/Aftertouch), and
+1) routing each incoming Per-Note channel to its own voice, listening only for the five per-note messages (Note On, Note Off, Pitch Bend, CC74 and Channel Pressure/Aftertouch),

 2) routing the Master Channel ( 1 or 16) messages to all voices,